Shrimp Tempura is my favorite type of tempura. Maybe even one of my Top-5 favorite foods of all time!

 - Cut the underside of the shrimp half-way through (at the joints) to straighten them.

-- Flip-over to the top-side and score the shrimp half-way through (at the joints) at a slight angle.
+- Flip-over to the belly-side and score the shrimp half-way through (at the joints).

 - Use your fingers to squeeze the shrimp and stretch them out.